 Once you learn what works, it’s time to create systems to make future promotions rinse and repeat.

 The first time you go through these phases, it might seem like a labor-intensive process.
-But over time, you get better and it gets easier.
+But over time, you get better and it gets easier…especially if you read my blog, watch my videos and listen to the podcast.

 Creating systems allows you to identify that works best for your audience.
 You’ll know exactly what products to promote, what promotional methods to use, how to communicate with your audience, and how to close the sale.